robsontureck/Portfolio-Website/README.md

 ## Features

-- **Dynamic Repository Listing**: Automatically fetches and displays repositories from a specified GitHub user account.
+- Dynamic Repository Display: Fetches and displays repositories directly from GitHub using the GitHub API.
-- **Detailed Repository Views**: Clicking on a repository card displays detailed information about the repository, such as the README file, latest commits, and contribution statistics.
-- **Language-based Filtering**: Users can filter repositories based on the programming language used.
+- Search Functionality: Allows users to filter repositories based on the programming language used.
-- **Responsive Design**: The application is fully responsive and works on mobile, tablet, and desktop views.
+- Responsive Design: Adapts gracefully to different device screens to ensure a seamless user experience across desktops, tablets, and mobiles.
+- Error Handling: Gracefully handles and displays errors related to API requests or other issues.
+- Secure: Implements environment variables to manage sensitive data like API keys.

 ## Dependencies